wuxxin/salt-shared/desktop/README.md

 ## Features

-see desktop.ubuntu , desktop.manjaro for details of packages
+see desktop.manjaro for details of packages